clockworklabs/spacetime-docs/docs/unity/part-1.md

 ![Unity-OpenSceneMain](/images/unity-tutorial/Unity-OpenSceneMain.JPG)

-NOTE: When you open the scene you may get a message saying you need to import TMP Essentials.
+**NOTE:** When you open the scene you may get a message saying you need to import TMP Essentials.
 When it appears, click the "Import TMP Essentials" button.

+🧹 Clear any false-positive TMPro errors that may show.

 ![Unity Import TMP Essentials](/images/unity-tutorial/Unity-ImportTMPEssentials.JPG)